Vidyartha College: Development

 Vidyartha College quickly grew in popularity, with a hostel and main hall were added so that the college could accept more students; children in rural areas such as Anuradhapura, Polonnaruwa, Ampara, Monaragala being now able to attend Vidyartha.

 In 1954, an Advanced Level of Examination was held at Vidyartha for the first time.
 The college has since added three programs: Science in 1958, Commerce in 1972, and Information Technology in 1994.
+Necessary steps were being taken to build up an English Medium A/L Section by the Former Principal M. R. P. Mayadunne.
+A notable achievement was made under the patronage of the current principal Sugath Srilal as the English Medium A/Ls for Maths Stream initiated in 2026.

 A Colombo branch was formed in 1987 by C. K. Gajanayake, who was its first President.
 Major-General H. M. N. Krishnaratne RSP USP (Rtd) is the incumbent President of the Colombo branch and Ranjith Weeerasinghe functions as the Honorary Secretary.

 When the college was first established, it only had a few buildings, a principal, and 8 teachers.
-Today, there are nearly 5,000 students receiving their education in the college, with a teaching staff of more than 180.
+Today, there are 2,900 students receiving their education in the college, with a teaching staff of more than 180.